 - And having heard this, they marveled.
 And having left Him, they departed.

 - On that same day, some Sadducees – who say there’s no resurrection – approached Him and questioned Him,

-- saying; “Teacher, Moses said that If any man dies without having children, his brother will marry his wife, and he will raise up offspring for his brother.”(3)Quotation/allusion to Deuteronomy 25:5
+- saying: “Teacher, Moses said that If any man dies without having children, his brother shall marry his wife, and he shall raise up seed for his brother.”(3)Quotation/allusion to Deuteronomy 25:5

-- “Now, seven brothers were among us, and the first died after marrying.
-And not having offspring, he left his wife to his brother.
+- “Now, seven brothers were among us, and the first died after he married.
+And not having seed, he left his wife to his brother.